Jbleezy/BO1-Reimagined/README.md

 * Fixed an error in the sprint out animation

 #### Scavenger
-* Infinite damage
+* Infinite explosion damage
-* Gives 10 points when dealing impact damage
+* Added impact damage

 #### V-R11
 * Now has a small splash damage (still only affects one player or zombie)